Más mian leat teacht ar an eolas seo i nGaeilge, cliceáil anseo le do thoil

-Culture Ireland considers applications for all forms of the arts as defined in the Arts Act 2003: “arts means any creative or interpretative expression (whether traditional or contemporary) in whatever form, and includes, in particular, visual arts, theatre, literature, music, dance, opera, film, circus and architecture, and includes any medium when used for those purposes”.
+Culture Ireland considers applications involving contemporary Irish artists for all forms of the arts as defined in the Arts Act 2003: “arts means any creative or interpretative expression (whether traditional or contemporary) in whatever form, and includes, in particular, visual arts, theatre, literature, music, dance, opera, film, circus and architecture, and includes any medium when used for those purposes”.

 Basic Eligibility Requirements:

-1. Application must be in respect of a Irish professional artist/s or arts organisation
+1. Application must be in respect of an Irish professional artist/s or arts organisation

 2. Application must be in respect of an art form defined under the Arts Act 2003

-4. The event must be accessible to an open public audience and fees must be payable to the artist/s or arts organisation
+4. The event must be accessible to an open public audience, promoted widely and fees must be payable to the artist/s or arts organisation.